Salcantay: Climbing history

 Salcantay was first climbed in 1952 by a French-American expedition comprising Fred D. Ayres, David Michael Jr., John C. Oberlin, W. V. Graham Matthews, Austen F. Riggs, George Irving Bell, Claude Kogan, M. Bernard Pierre, and Jean Guillemin.
-All except Oberlin, Riggs, and Guillemin reached the summit.
-Two years later Fritz Kasparek fell through a cornice near the summit on the NE ridge.
+All but Oberlin, Riggs, and Guillemin reached the summit.
+Two years later Fritz Kasparek fell through a cornice near the summit on the northeast ridge.

-On June 17, 2013, Nathan Heald (USA), Thomas Ryan (USA), and Luis Crispin (Peru) made the summit at 10:30 am after nine hours of climbing from a high camp at 5,500 m. on the NE ridge.
+On June 17, 2013, Nathan Heald (USA), Thomas Ryan (USA), and Luis Crispin (Peru) made the summit at 10:30 am after nine hours of climbing from a high camp at 5,500 m. on the northeast ridge.
 This made Crispin the first Peruvian climber to summit the mountain.
 The team took a reading of 6,279 m, S 13° 20.027’, W 72° 32.596’, on a GPS device.
-On July 31, 2013 a second team led by Nathan Heald (USA), consisting of James Lissy (USA) and Edwin Espinoza Sotelo (Peru) made the summit by the NE ridge.
-This makes Heald the only person to have summited the mountain twice.
-Due to glacial retreat, the route is now calculated to be graded D on the French adjectival scale.
+On July 31, 2013, a second team led by Nathan Heald (USA), consisting of James Lissy (USA) and Edwin Espinoza Sotelo (Peru) made the summit by the northeast ridge, making Heald the only person to have summited the mountain twice.
+Due to glacial retreat, the route is now graded D on the French adjectival scale.